 Students have a number of sixth forms to choose from in this area, however there are many features which make the GSAL Sixth Form distinctive – excellent exam results, a comprehensive extracurricular programme and our outstanding staff who are dedicated to helping students achieve their goals.

 The central aim of the sixth form is to create well-educated, articulate and independent students with a sense of value and purpose, who look beyond their academic subjects to broaden their skills.

 GSAL recognises that the sixth form experience needs to reflect that students are studying at a high level and are maturing as young adults.
 To this end, students have their own Sixth Form Centre with dedicated facilities such as a study centre, café and higher education resource base.

 Three good grades at A-level is the entry requirement for the majority of universities, so for many students the best approach will be to focus on three subjects only.
-To help students feel confident in their choices, in Lower Sixth all students start by choosing four subjects and most will reduce to their preferred three subjects at the end of the first term.
+To help students feel confident in their choices, in Year 12 all students start by choosing four subjects and most will reduce to their preferred three subjects at the end of the first term.

 However, some students may wish to continue with four A-levels, whether to pursue a particular interest, keep their options open or aim for a higher total of UCAS points.
 In this situation we will support a student continuing with four subjects as long as we consider it to be the best route for that student.